scala/scala-lang/README.md

 # scala-lang.org

-This repository contains the source for [scala-lang.org](http://scala-lang.org).
+This repository contains the source for the [scala-lang.org](https://scala-lang.org) web site.

-It does not contain the source for the [docs.scala-lang.org](http://docs.scala-lang.org) subdomain.
+It does not contain the source for the [docs.scala-lang.org](https://docs.scala-lang.org) subdomain.
 You can visit the [docs.scala-lang repository](https://github.com/scala/docs.scala-lang) if you are interested in contributing to the Scala documentation site.

+The source for the Scala compiler and standard library are at https://github.com/scala/scala.
+Bug reports are at https://github.com/scala/bug.

 ## Dependencies